 Owners can sell them for a decent return on their investment.

-The aluminum they rivet is an aircraft-grade aluminum that can last a lifetime or longer and won't rust.
+The aluminum body they rivet is an aircraft-grade aluminum that can last a lifetime or longer and won't rust.
 They don't use plywood except for the subfloor.
 Double framed, the subfloor is fairly well protected from rot.

 Airstream claims that in 2006, 65% of all Airstreams built were still on the roads.
 How's that for a test of longevity?